personalrobotics/finchdrama/text/_sources/libref.txt

 Messages are sets of key-value pairs, i.e., a message is an association list.

 ``descriptor for server "" channel *``
   Create a new descriptor object given a server hostname and a namespace identifier.
+All robots in the same performance group will need to specify the same channel name.
+It is recommended to use your own channel name to avoid crosstalk with other groups.

+``poll server []``
+  Fetch the current state of a server channel as an association list.

 ``send message list [] via server []``
   Send an association list of key-value pairs to update the server state, returning an association list with the new state.

-``poll server []``
-  Fetch the current state of a server channel as an association list.

-``clock skew for server []``
-  Retrieve the clock skew estimate from the server descriptor.
-This represents the number of seconds by which the local time is ahead of the server time.
-If the value is negative, the local time is behind.
-This estimate is adjusted during each server transaction.

 ``send cue * with # seconds delay``
   Send a message with ``next_cue`` and ``start_time`` fields to indicate an